Two people out for a walk with babies in strollers

 Postpartum Psychosis

-This condition is uncommon but dangerous, so it is important to seek professional help immediately.
+This condition is rare but dangerous, so it is important to get professional help right away.

 Adult and baby